-There are several methods reported in literature to measure α -amylase activity. α -Amylase is probably the enzyme with the most published analytical procedures to assay its catalytic activity.
-PubMed search itself results in more than 1500 papers for α -amylase activity detection methods, which indirectly reflects the difficulties in determining the amylolytic activity.
-Since the majority of the reported methods are cumbersome, less reliable and take a lot of time to perform, most of these papers are based on modifying the available methods to increase accuracy and easiness.
-In literature, several papers describing different kinds of analytical techniques to determine α -amylase activity can be found.^{13-19} For example, techniques such as spectrometry,^{16,20} fluorometry,8 amperometry,18 electrophoresis, isoelectric focusing, chromatography and immunological methods19 have been adapted to detect α -amylase activity.
-In addition, several methods have emerged that use different substrates including starch, amylose, amylopectin, and some chemically modified derivatives of polymers and maltooligosaccharides of varying chain length linked to a chromophore such as 4-nitrophenyl or 2-chloro-4-nitrophenyl.21 Though several techniques are reported, the most common technique employed widely in the clinical and commercial field is spectrophotometry, owing to easiness and cost effectiveness.
-Thus, the present review will focus on discussing the most commonly used spectroscopic α -amylase activity detection methods.
+There are several methods reported in the literature to measure α -amylase activity. α -Amylase is probably the enzyme with the most published analytical procedures to assess its catalytic activity.
+A PubMed search itself results in more than 1500 papers for α -amylase activity detection methods, which indirectly reflects the difficulties in determining the amylolytic activity.
+Since the majority of the reported methods are cumbersome, less reliable, and take a lot of time to perform, most of these papers are based on modifying the available methods to increase accuracy and ease of use.
+In the literature, several papers describing different kinds of analytical techniques to determine α -amylase activity can be found. ^{13-19} For example, techniques such as spectrometry, 16,20 fluorometry, 8 amperometry, 18 electrophoresis, isoelectric focusing, chromatography, and immunological methods19 have been adapted to detect α -amylase activity.
+In addition, several methods have emerged that use different substrates, including starch, amylose, amylopectin, and some chemically modified derivatives of polymers and maltooligosaccharides of varying chain length linked to a chromophore, such as 4-nitrophenyl or 2-chloro-4-nitrophenyl.21 Though several techniques are reported, the most common technique employed widely in the clinical and commercial field is spectrophotometry, owing to its ease of use and cost-effectiveness.
+Thus, this review will focus on discussing the most commonly used spectroscopic α -amylase activity detection methods.